 - Reduce saturated fat, trans fat, and sodium

 Your school district may also provide menus and nutrition information on its website.

 Many school districts across the country have changed their school lunch programs to meet the USDA’s nutrition standards.
 School lunches may offer healthier choices such as vegetarian entrees, as well as a variety of salad ingredients, fruits, and vegetables.
 Students can choose from a number of appealing healthy options.
 But some students may not be sure what foods are healthy.
 They often choose familiar foods or whatever foods their friends are choosing.

 How can I help my child make healthy food choices at school?

-Should I make my child’s lunch for him or her to take to school?
+Should I make a lunch for my child to take to school?